1B05H1N/secure-coding-guidelines-generator/README.md

-# Guidelines Generator
+# Secure Coding Guidelines Generator

 ## Overview

-The **Guidelines Generator** is a Python script that leverages OpenAI's GPT-3 API to generate secure coding guidelines for different programming languages and frameworks.
+The **Secure Coding Guidelines Generator** is a Python script that leverages OpenAI's GPT-3 API to generate secure coding guidelines for different programming languages and frameworks.
 It assists developers in writing secure code from the start by providing tailored guidelines.

 ## Prerequisites